CTJMID/CV/README.md

 ### *Analytical Problem Solving*

-The impact of changeable Covid-regulations on my business put my analytical skills to the test; a careful problem-solving approach was required to balance these conditions, and meet the expectations of the business.
+The impact of changeable Covid-regulations on my business at The Goat put my analytical skills to the test; a careful problem-solving approach was required to balance these regulatory conditions, and meet the expectations of the business.

-By  breaking down the challenge, gaining alternative persepectives, remaining adaptable and reflecting on the outcome was essential to our eventual sucess during this period of trade.
+Breaking down the challenges, gaining differing perspectives, remaining adaptable and reflecting on the outcome was essential to our eventual success during this period of trade.

 The introduction of table service to team that had not previously worked this way, gave me an opportunity to not only improve the customer experience, but also develop the team in a new on-the-job skill, and encourage salesmanship within individuals.
 This was reflected in our improved customer satisfaction scores, the increased gratuities for the team, and the growth in site sales during this time.
 During the time that restrictions were in place, whilst the industry was in decline, we increased our KPIs, and delivered growth, leading the brand for several weeks.